douglas444/pcf-categorizers/README.md

 Once you have the JAR, load it in the classpath section of the pcf-gui.
-After that, the interfaces *HighLevelCategorizer* and *LowLevelCategorizer* implementations should be listed at the graphical interface.
+After that, the interfaces *HighLevelCategorizer* and *LowLevelCategorizer* implementations should be listed in the graphical interface.

 ### Observations: